 During Sunday services you will find diverse sources of wisdom in support of your personal spiritual journey, a call to love more broadly and actively, a joyous sense of community, and vibrant programs for children & youth.

 Current Covid Restrictions

-Masks are strongly recommended but not required for all UUS activities, including services.
+Masks are optional for all UUS activities, including services.
 We have a red section of seating on the right side of the sanctuary where masks are required and there is space for physical distancing.
 People who wear face masks can also sit anywhere else in the sanctuary, of course, but in the red section they will be required.

 In our effort to maintain a community of care that is responsive to the many health needs of our congregation, please:

 - Continue to stay home and watch our services online if you are having symptoms of covid or have tested positive for covid.
 If you’ve had an exposure to covid in the past week but have not yet tested positive for covid, please wear a mask or watch services from home.

 - When you’re at UUS, please follow good hand hygiene practices.

 - When you meet with small groups, please continue to follow inclusion, covenant, consent, and care principles to make sure that all members of groups are able to be part of activities.

 You will find in our Sunday services that big questions are addressed, many sources of wisdom are used as guides, and there is no prescribed way to think.
 Our members have a range of religious perspectives and backgrounds, and they often report a sense of liberation at discovering a community that accepts them for who they are and encourages their growth without dogma or judgement.

 During Sunday service you will find diverse sources of wisdom in support of your personal spiritual journey, a call to love more broadly and actively, a joyous sense of community, and vibrant programs for children & youth.